Get to know how to organize your headless content and how AEM’s translation tools work.

 Because the Content Models define the structure of your content, you need to know which fields of your models must be translated.
 Generally you work with the content architect to define this.
 To browse the fields of your content models, follow the steps below.

-Generally the content architect provides the translation specialist with the Property Names of all of the fields required for translation.
-These field names are needed for later in the journey.
+Generally the content architect is responsible for identifying which fields are required for translation.
 The prior steps are provided for the understanding of the translation specialist.

 Content Models are used by the content authors to create the actual headless content.
 Content authors select which model to base their content on an then create Content Fragments.
 Content Fragments are instances of the models and represent actual content to be delivered headlessly.